bgervais0612/Nitrate-Predictions/README.md

 - **Inter-year Differences**: 2025 and 2024 had more tests above the EPA threshold of 10 mg/L $NO_3  - N$.
 - **Seasonal Trends**: Nitrate concentration tended to peak in the late-spring/early-summer and leveled off by July/August.
 - **Model Performance**: Neither the Polynomial nor SVR models performed better than the other.
 - **Regional Performance**: Missouri river region had the highest F1 for the warning class.
 Larger waterways tended to have higher levels than smaller, regional waterways.
+- **Future Improvements**: The data used only provided a monthly picture at nitrate levels.
+Monitoring on a more frequent interval will help to better understand the relationships between weather and nitrate fluctuations, in turn improving model accuracy.